 LAFCOs should determine if consultation with other LAFCOs is appropriate when analyzing information for the establishment of the study boundary of a proposed municipal service review.
-This is especially important for municipal service reviews that may lead to the consideration of proposals that have the potential to cause significant environmental, fiscal or economic impacts on another county.
+This is especially important for municipal service reviews that may lead to the consideration of proposals that have the potential to cause significant environmental, fiscal or economic impacts on another county. geographic area (GC §56430).
+This Chapter includes guidance on how to determine the study boundary area.
+Some LAFCOs may choose to identify boundaries as part of developing schedule the of individual municipal service reviews.
+Other LAFCOs may choose to determine boundaries as each review is undertaken.

-GC \$56430 states, "the commission shall include in the area designated for municipal service review the county, the region, the sub-region, or such other geographic area as is appropriate for an analysis of the service or services to be reviewed."
+GC §56430 states, "the commission shall include in the area designated for municipal service review the county, the region, the sub-region, or such other geographic area as is appropriate for an analysis of the service or services to be reviewed."

-A. METHODS FOR IDENTIFYING AN APPROPRIATE MUNICIPAL SERVICE REVIEW BOUNDARY of service regions and community service areas within counties.
+A. METHODS FOR IDENTIFYING AN APPROPRIATE MUNICIPAL SERVICE REVIEW BOUNDARY